The Ultimate Guide to Successful Digital Growth for Financial Institutions

 Outbound marketing is an interruptive approach to positioning your message in front of a consumer.
-TV commercials, radio spots, social media ads, video pre-roll ads, these are all examples of inserting your content into a medium in which the consumer was there for a different purpose.
+TV commercials, radio spots, social media ads, and video pre-roll ads, are all examples of inserting your content into a medium in which the consumer was there for a different purpose.

 Over the years, outbound marketing tactics have evolved significantly.
-Today marketers are able place ads with greater relevancy in front of potential consumers that may be 'in market' for their products and services.
+Today marketers are able to place ads with greater relevancy in front of potential consumers that may be 'in market' for their products and services.
 Through behavioral-based targeting algorithms, marketers are now able to place ads with the right message in front of the right person at the right time, thus increasing conversions.

-It is not advisable to abandoned outbound marketing tactics, as they do still work quite well.
+It is not advisable to abandon outbound marketing tactics, as they do still work quite well.
 However, if outbound marketing is your only marketing strategy, your access to potential new customers and members is declining.

 Inbound marketing is about being where the consumer is, with the answers they're looking for, when they're looking for them.
 It's about helping, not selling.
 Inbound marketing strategy embraces the way today's consumer shops.
 This type of marketing approach educates your target consumer and ultimately helps them make their purchasing decisions by providing valuable resources (as opposed to interruptive ads) every step of the way.